cristianoliveira/funzzy/README.md

 # funzzy
 The configurable watcher.
 (Inspired by [antr](https://github.com/juanibiapina/antr) / [entr](http://entrproject.org/))

-Run configured commands for different directories using semantic yaml.
+Configure execution of commands when some file change in different directories using semantic yaml.

 Example:
 ```yaml